puckydev/PuckSwap-v2.5/README.md

 ## License

-This project is licensed under the
- License - see LICENSE.md for details.
+This project is licensed under the GNU General Public License v3.0 (GPL-3.0) - see [LICENSE.md](LICENSE.md) for details.

 ## Disclaimer